Skip to content

 Compatibility checks

 Every loader pick happens after the loader's compatibility list has been loaded for the chosen Minecraft version.
-If Fabric or Forge has no published builds for the selected Minecraft version (or the metadata server returns 4xx), the wizard prints a friendly note and returns the user to the install-type picker — never straight to the main menu, and never with a raw NETWORK_HTTP_ERROR: HTTP 400 … string.
+If Fabric or Forge has no published builds for the selected Minecraft version (or the metadata server returns 4xx), the wizard prints a friendly note and returns to the install-type picker — never to the main menu, and never with a raw NETWORK_HTTP_ERROR: HTTP 400 … string.

 Progress UX